memextech/nextjs-firebase-functions-template/setup_checklist.md

 ## 2.2 Functions
 - [ ] Enable Functions in Firebase Console
+- [ ] Open new terminal window when user can interactively set secrets using this command `firebase functions:secrets:set YOUR_SECRET_KEY`

 ## 3. Local Development
 - [ ] Start the development server: `cd hosting && npm run dev`